mirfan899/sppas/sppas/doc/03_annotations/25_phonetization.md

 maximum of phonological knowledge in a lexicon.
 In this sense, this approach is language-independent.
 SPPAS phonetization process is the equivalent of a sequence of dictionary look-ups.
-It is then assumed that all words of the speech transcription are mentioned in the pronunciation dictionary.

 Actually, some words can correspond to several entries in the dictionary with various pronunciations.
 These pronunciation variants are stored in the phonetization result.
-By convention, spaces separate words, minus separate phones and pipe character separate phonetic variants of a word.
+By convention, whitespace separate words, minus characters separate phones and pipe character separate phonetic variants of a word.
 For example, the transcription utterance:

 * Transcription: `The flight was 12 hours long.`